At Zacks Eye Clinic in central London we have optometrists who specialise in fitting Orthokeratology (Ortho-K) contact lenses.

-Every patient who wishes to be supplied with Orthokeratology contact lenses requires a specialist orthokeratology fitting consultation in addition to the eye examination even if they are longstanding contact lens wearers.
+Every patient who wishes to undergo Orthokeratology treatment requires a specialist contact lens consultation in addition to the eye examination even if they are longstanding contact lens wearers.
 This is to ensure that the eyes are healthy and to take a series of special measurements and scans to confirm suitability and calculate the prescription.

-Orthokeratology lenses are specially made and a collection appointment is required to check the fitting and instruct on usage.
+Orthokeratology contact lenses are specially made and a collection appointment is required to check the fitting and instruct on usage.
 Patients are then asked to return the following morning for a check-up after the first nights wear, with further check-ups after one week and one month of treatment.

-After the Orthokeratology fitting is completed, regular follow up, aftercare appointments are very important to monitor vision, and eye health.
+After the initial treatment is completed, regular follow up, aftercare appointments are very important to monitor vision, and eye health.
 Scans are taken at each appointment to see how the contact lenses have been fitting.
 Aftercare appointments are usually recommended every six months, however, they may be required more frequently for young children or those patients in need of more careful observation.

 Advantages of Orthokeratology: